Skip to main content

 • give details of agencies that might be able to offer support

-You can try to deal with the issue informally but in some cases, you may need to:
+You can try to deal with the issue informally, but in some cases, you may need to:

-• speak to the tenant’s guarantor
+• speak to the tenant’s guarantor, or

 • consider ending the tenancy, or